Advancing Novel COVID-19 Therapeutic Candidate (SAB-185) & Scaling Rapid Response Antibody Program

 SAB Biotherapeutics has spent nearly two decades developing a unique technology that harnesses the native human response to disease to rapidly generate targeted, high-potency immunotherapies on a large scale.

 A novel, quickly spreading infectious disease like COVID-19 is exactly the type of challenge our technology is ideally suited to address.
-The speed and sophistication of this platform – leveraging genetically engineered cattle to produce fully human antibodies – enables us to address this global health threat in ways no one else can.
+The speed and sophistication of this platform – leveraging genetically engineered cattle to produce fully human antibodies – enables us to address this global health threat in ways only we can.

-A potential new treatment for a new disease
+A potential new therapeutic for a new disease

-SAB is working to develop a human polyclonal antibody therapeutic candidate for COVID-19 that may be used both therapeutically as a treatment for patients already infected with the virus, and for immediate protection (passive immunity) where a vaccine is not an option.
+SAB developed a novel human polyclonal antibody therapeutic candidate for COVID-19 that may have value as both therapeutically as a treatment for patients already infected with the virus, and for immediate protection (passive immunity) where a vaccine is not an option.
+The therapeutic was designed and produced without the need for human convalescent plasma blood donations or serum.

 If approved, a preventative therapeutic, could be a critical asset in protecting front-line responders, mission-critical staff, and high-risk populations, such as the elderly and immune compromised.